ca25nada/spawncamping-wallhack/README.md

 Hopefully won't be as broken as the ultralight-fork I made previously.

 It's currently being made on StepMania 5.0.x for a 16:9 display.

-(Currently it'll only run on a SM5 nightly 20150410 or later. which you can grab from: http://smnightly.katzepower.com/
-(I don't think I can do 4:3 because everything is already cramped as is)
+(Currently it'll only run on a SM5 nightly 20150410 or later. which you can grab from: http://smnightly.katzepower.com/ )

 ---
 ##### Current Issues